mevanoff24/HandwritingDetection/README.md

 ## Overview

 Dockerized and AWS hosted Flask app to decipher messy handwriting to predict most likely word choice.
-You can navigate to the url [here](http://bit.ly/decipherai) to use the deployed application.
+Please [contact me](mailto:mevanoff24@gmail.com) if you need to use the deployed application, since the EC2 instance is currently down.

 You can see my presentation [here](https://docs.google.com/presentation/d/1zYfLiZooCKe1LT3e8FkTNU39ZUZoNQfaUbTzMXQ1yn4/edit#slide=id.p)